Trump issues order for some career federal employees to lose their civil service protections

 Among career employees, the “excepted service” mainly applies to positions in which it is not practical to use competitive processes in hiring, such as administrative law judges and attorneys.
 Employees of some entire agencies, such as intelligence agencies, also are in the excepted service.

-Agencies are not required to post excepted service vacancies on the central USAJobs.gov recruiting site—although some do—and need not use rating systems required when hiring for competitive service jobs.
+Agencies are not required to post excepted service vacancies on the central USAJobs.gov recruiting site — although some do — and need not use rating systems required when hiring for competitive service jobs.
 Also, there is no formal preference for veterans.
 Unless they are veterans, excepted service employees do not gain appeal rights until after two years of employment, rather than the standard one year.

 The order tells agencies to conduct an initial review within three months, and a full review within seven months, of their positions “of a confidential, policy-determining, policy-making, or policy-advocating character not normally subject to change as a result of a Presidential transition.”